1.0 Introduction

 3.1 Place within Ukrainian Forces

-In one case, a donor personally delivered supplies worth $11,543, which included tactical gear and field equipment.
-The NGO Protect A Volunteer also appears to be a regular contributor, providing gear such as ponchos, food, tech equipment and others.
-Additionally, the NGO Ukraine Front Line donates food to members.
+In one case, a donor personally delivered supplies worth $11,543 which included tactical gear and field equipment.
+The NGO Protect A Volunteer has provided gear such as ponchos, food, tech equipment and others, and Ukraine Front Line has also been observed as donating food to members.
 In addition to NGO support, Tempest benefits from other donation channels like by individuals or small networks.
-For example, individuals organised a fundraiser to fund a car for the group. [source, source, source, source, source]
+For example, a fundraiser has been organised to fund a car for the group. [source, source, source, source, source]

 Andriy Biletskyi